 This allows you to experience the Maldives' full range of dive sites and topographies as well as exposing you to an overview of its diverse marine life.
 In addition, you get to see much more of the country and feel like you have really explored more than the route from your bungalow to the bar and back.

 Everyone's preference is different so it is impossible to say.
 Most Maldives diving safaris will do a route that takes in all or some of North Male Atoll, South Male Atoll and Ari Atoll.
-These liveaboard routes take in some of the Maldives best loved sights to showcase pinnacles, channels, wrecks and marine life such as sharks, mantas and whale sharks.
+These liveaboard routes take in some of the Maldives best loved sites to showcase pinnacles, channels, wrecks and marine life such as sharks, mantas and whale sharks.

-Some Maldives liveaboards go to the Northern Atolls, the Far North Atolls and the Southern Atolls, where you may be on the only liveaboard you see in the water during your entire trip.
+Some Maldives liveaboards go to the Northern Atolls, the Far North Atolls and the Southern Atolls, where you may be on the only boat you see on the water during your entire trip.
 If you like to get away from the crowds and go to some of the more remote and no-less-rewarding dive sites the country has to offer, then the Northern Atolls could be for you.

 Air temperatures remain reasonably constant throughout the year averaging around 29°C. Water temperatures range from 28 to 30°C. It is warm all year round, however the driest months are usually between late December and April.
 When rain does fall, it tends to be a sudden 10-15 minute shower.

-The Maldives and its vast chain of tiny islands have long been referred to as a tropical paradise.
+This vast chain of tiny islands have long been referred to as a tropical paradise.
 Due to the remoteness from other nations and the fact that no island, except for the capital Male, is built up means that a typical Maldives diving safari is a cruise from one tiny low-lying tropical island to the next.
 This means it is like no other destination on earth and deserves its paradise title.

 You do not require a visa prior to arrival in the Maldives since all tourists are granted free 30 day visa upon arrival.
 However, you will need a valid passport and if the expiry date falls within 30 days of arrival, you cannot extend your stay beyond the passport expiry date.